liatrio/ootb-backstage-gitlab/docs/backstage-implementation-playbook.md

 Following this playbook will help you implement Backstage in a structured and progressive manner.
 Each phase builds upon the previous one, allowing you to demonstrate value early while working towards a production-ready deployment.

 Remember that Backstage is highly customizable, and you should adapt this playbook to your client's specific needs and constraints.

+## Contribute Back!

+As you walk through this playbook and you find any new gotchas, friction, or missing steps, please contribute back to the Backstage playbook.
+If you are unsure, please post in the [Backstage foundations channel](https://liatrio.slack.com/archives/C05MA4MMD71) for help, confirmation, or suggestions!

 ## References